Content marketing has been more than a buzzword in the online world for quite a while now.

 As at today, it is one of the most popular coinage in the digital world and just as expected, a lot of businesses are falling over each other to understand and create better content.

-It’s amusing that despite the fact that content marketing has been used as a marketing strategy, as far back as 1732 it became really popular only recently.
+Unfortunately, despite the fact that content marketing has been in existence as a marketing strategy, as far back as the 1800s it became really popular only recently.